S. H. Sarma: Indo-Pakistani War of 1971

-VAdm Sarma salutes the Golden Victory Flame at his home in Odisha on the 50th anniversary of Vijay Diwas.
+99 year-old VAdm Sarma salutes the Golden Victory Flame at his home in Odisha on the 50th anniversary of Vijay Diwas.

 The Indo-Pakistani War of 1971 was caused by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
 In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
 In March, the Pakistan Armed Forces began a campaign to repress the secessionists, the latter including soldiers and police from East Pakistan.
 Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.

 In September 1971, Sarma was summoned by the Chief of the Naval Staff, Admiral S. M. Nanda who told him that he was to move to Visakhapatnam and take up command of the yet-to-be-formed Eastern Fleet.
 The two-fleet concept of the Navy came into force with the constitution of the Eastern Fleet on 1 November 1971.
 Rear Admiral Sarma took over as the Founding Flag Officer Commanding Eastern Fleet (FOCEF).
 In mid 1971, The aircraft carrier Vikrant, along with the frigates and were moved from the Western Fleet to the Eastern Naval Command.
 Vikrant became the flagship of the new fleet.

 According to Sarma, the tasks of the Eastern Fleet were: